<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Skip to content

-What Is a Carbon Emission Label (and Why the Food Industry Needs More Than Ever)
+What Is a Carbon Emission Label (and Why the Food Industry Needs It More Than Ever)

 From high-end restaurants to large-scale caterers, food businesses are under pressure to not just serve great meals, but to serve them responsibly.
 That’s where the carbon emission label comes in.